In attempt to fill my craving for an ultra dense muffin and a snickerdoodle cookie… I came up with this little combo!

 I add some coconut sources of healthy fats to aid in making them taste creamy and to give you extra energy.
 Coconut is a source of Medium Chain Triglycerides that bypasses digestion and is available for energy immediately!
 These would be a great afternoon pick me up snack.
 Coconut fats help in the bringing of ketones to your blood – for a brain boost and fat burning approach on sweets – cool stuff!

 Cassava is my flour of choice which is root vegetable native to South America.
 It is filled with B vitamins to aid in an optimal metabolism.
 It’s rich in carbohydrates, yet low GI so there are no sugar spikes or insane insulin releases like modern day muffins do to you!
-Cassava is in the Resistant starch class of carbohydrates which is a type that does not break down – literally resisting digestion, instead of being absorbed like sugar/starch carbohydrates it feeds the good gut bacteria in your belly!
+Cassava is in the resistant starch class of carbohydrates, a type that does not break down – literally resisting digestion and instead of being absorbed like sugar/starch carbohydrates it feeds the good gut bacteria in your belly!

 - 1 whole egg